 If children or young people have been affected by what’s happened

 See our information sheet for parents and caregivers about Supporting your child or young person after a crime or traumatic event.

 Take good care of yourself.
-Supporting someone after a sudden death can be challenging, especially if you’re grieving the loss.
+Supporting someone after a serious injury or sudden death can be challenging, especially if you’re also grieving the loss.
 Your well-being also matters.
 Sometimes, things that another person has experienced can start to have a secondary effect on you.
 This is known as vicarious or second-hand trauma and grief.
 It may cause some strong reactions in you.
 The links below may be helpful if this has been happening to you.